BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 An application is mission-critical when it is essential to operation.
 Mission-critical applications should not experience any downtime when end users are likely to utilize them.

-There are many possible mission-critical IT services, and the criticality of various systems is different from ecosystem to ecosystem.
+There are many possible mission-critical IT services, and the importance of various systems is different from ecosystem to ecosystem.

 The architects, developers, testers, and IT operations and support teams supporting a mission-critical application must value stability and availability.
 Efforts to ensure continuous operations include redundant copies of an application, IT systems and data center infrastructure on which it runs; hot backups; duplicate staging and production environments for thorough testing; and other measures.